yejy53/EP-BEV/README.md

 ![method](method.png)

 ## News
-- Street View-BEV Co-Retrieval content will be available soon.
+- The code for Street View-BEV Co-retrieval inference is now available.
+If there is any missing code or abnormality, you can report it to me in the issue.
 - The training and testing code for the BEV branch on CVACT has been released.
 - Source code of BEV transformation is released（CVACT/CVUSA）.